Scroll to the bottom of this page to sign up to receive news directly to your email about Whatcom's CIS & Cybersecurity programs.

 Enroll now in Whatcom’s nationally acclaimed CIS and cybersecurity programs!

-Whatcom is also the lead institution of CyberWatch West, a National Science Foundation Advanced Technological Education center that is one of only four in the nation in the field of cybersecurity education and the only one on the West Coast.
+Whatcom is also the lead institution of NCyTE (formerly CyberWatch West), a National Science Foundation Advanced Technological Education center that is one of only four in the nation in the field of cybersecurity education and the only one on the West Coast.

 These designations help our students as they enter the workforce or transfer to four-year schools, conveying that they graduated from a program nationally recognized for its excellence and alignment to the highest information security standards for two-year college education.